MechanicalRock/mechanicalrock.github.io/_posts/2020-12-17-security-hub.md

 If you then subscribe to the topic, you can receive Security Hub notifications via Email, SMS or [ChatOps](https://aws.amazon.com/blogs/devops/introducing-aws-chatbot-chatops-for-aws/).
 In our case, we created our own custom Slack application to manage notifications.
 We won't cover that in this article, but perhaps a separate one in the future!

-## Avoiding duplicate notifications
+### Avoiding re-notification

 Findings identified by Security Hub will perpetually remain in a `NEW` [workflow state](https://docs.aws.amazon.com/securityhub/latest/userguide/finding-workflow-status.html) until you resolve the finding, or manually adjust the state to `NOTIFIED` or `SUPRESSED`.
-This will send duplicate notifications for the same finding if re-checked at a later date, creating excessive noise for the team to sift through.
+It will re-send notifications for the same finding if updated at a later date, creating excessive noise for the team to sift through.

 To deal with this, we created an inline lambda function (this time with NodeJS for variety) in CloudFormation to automatically progress `NEW` notifications to `NOTIFIED`: